neuralpain/qbactivator/README.md

   </picture>
 </p>

-Activation script for QuickBooks Point of Sale Software on Windows. — [Download Now!][download]
+Activation script for QuickBooks Point of Sale Software on Windows. — [Download Now!][download_min]

 > [!CAUTION]
 > **Do not** clone or download this *repository* in an attempt to run `qbactivator` (ref. [#10][issue_10]).
 Downloading this repository is not necessary to run the script.
 The source files are not meant to be run individually and `qbactivator` will not run correctly if executed this way.
 If you want to run the script, [download the latest release][release] package and [read the Wiki][getstarted] to get started using `qbactivator`.